 The businesses continue to work together closely, and Atherton regards Adaptiv as integral to the IS department.
 “Internally we’ve got two integration architects working directly alongside Adaptiv on projects.
 Adaptiv has a good team approach.
 They can do end-to-end development with a very agile method.
 Which is perfect because we chop and change what we’re doing based on demand.
 We may have up to six projects on the go at once.
 Adaptiv knows what’s going on, what’s coming up, and always make sure it has enough development resources and solution architects available to do the job.”

 Indeed, Adaptiv completed several projects during the same timeframe.
-In one, it developed an integration between Fulton Hogan and Sydney Water’s work management system, Maximo, automating work assignment and status updates between the two entities.
+In one, it developed an integration between Fulton Hogan and a major water supply company’s work management system, Maximo, automating work assignment and status updates between the two entities.